arpitsharma30/career_recommender/README.md

 # career_recommender
- A Flask web app that recommends careers based on skills and interests - Deployed on AWS EC2
+ A Flask web app that recommends careers based on skills and interests - Deployed on render